-Many factors are responsible for raising a restaurant’s food cost which leads to losses.
-When the value of raw materials rise or the yield decreases but the menu price remains constant, food cost rises.
-Moreover, restaurateurs can neither compromise on the quality of food nor can they suddenly decrease the portion size.
+Many factors are responsible for raising a restaurant’s food cost, which leads to losses.
+When the value of raw materials rises, or the yield decreases but the menu price remains constant, food cost rises.
+Moreover, restaurateurs can neither compromise on the quality of food, nor can they suddenly decrease the portion size.
 At the same time, increasing the price may also result in a loss of customers, a smart restaurant POS further simplifies and maintains a proper flow of restaurant cost control.

-These 7 tips will help you in your efforts to food cost control at your restaurant.
+These seven tips will help you in your efforts in food cost control at your restaurant.
 Try them out right away!

 1. Menu Engineering